 History Workshop is a digital magazine of radical history.
 It seeks to deepen understandings of the past, cast fresh light on the present and agitate for change in the world we live in now.
 We expand the work of History Workshop Journal, and continue the democratising spirit of the History Workshop movement.

-History Workshop is committed to work that is radical, relevant, rigorous and accessible.
+History Workshop is committed to publishing work that is radical, relevant, rigorous, diverse and accessible.
 We encourage contributions which bring history into dialogue with pressing questions in the present day.
 We also welcome articles that deal with the practice and politics of history or that challenge boundaries between academic and public engagement with history.
 History Workshop is a politically pluralistic platform and publishes a wide spectrum of progressive radical opinion.

 We invite historically-driven work by academics, archivists, activists, family historians, heritage practitioners, illustrators and teachers, amongst others.
 We also work in collaboration with academic projects and community groups; recent examples include Windrush Strikes Back, the Wellcome Trust-funded SHaME project at Birkbeck, and the AHRC network Connected Curricula.